usdoj-crt/beta-ada/_pages/law-and-regs/regulations/title-ii-2010-regulations.md

 certain aspects of the technical standard.
 Refer to the section of the section-by-section analysis entitled “Compliance Time Frame Alternatives” for further discussion of these suggested approaches.

 The Department appreciates the various considerations raised by public stakeholders in their comments.
 After carefully weighing the arguments that the compliance dates should be kept the same, shortened, lengthened, or designed to phase in certain success criteria or focus on certain content, the Department has decided that the compliance dates in subpart H of this part—two years for large public entities and three years for small public entities and special district governments—strike the appropriate balance between the various interests at stake.
-Shortening the compliance dates would 85 See W3C, Web Accessibility Laws &amp; Policies, https://www.w3.org/WAI/policies/ [https://perma.cc/6SU3-3VR3] (Dec.
-4, 2023).
-86 See Information and Communication Technology (ICT) Standards and Guidelines, 82 FR 5790, 5791 (Jan.
-18,
-2017).
-87 5 U.S.C.
-601(5).

-likely result in increased costs and practical difficulties for public entities, especially small public entities.
+Shortening the compliance dates would likely result in increased costs and practical difficulties for public entities, especially small public entities.
 Lengthening the compliance dates would prolong the exclusion of many individuals with disabilities from public entities’ web content and mobile apps.
 The Department believes that the balance struck in the compliance time frame proposed in the NPRM was appropriate, and that there are no overriding reasons to shorten or lengthen these dates given the important and competing considerations involved by stakeholders.

 Some commenters said that the Department should not require compliance with technical standards for mobile apps until at least two years after the compliance deadline for web content.
 These commenters asserted that having different compliance